MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

    How many vacation days do employees get?
     ```

-    If the agent determines that it should use Foundry IQ to find context for its answer, you will be prompted to approve access.
+    If the agent determines that it should use Foundry IQ to find context for its answer, you'll be prompted to approve access.
 You can choose how to control tool access for the agent (once, always, or approve all tools).

     ![Screenshot of the Approve prompt.](./media/allow-foundry-iq.png)